baseonballs/mpower-sitedocs/site-docs/mathematics/elem/puzzles/level-a/magic-squares/ms-3x3.md

 ## <span style="color: red; font-weight:bold; font-style: italic">Challenge Yourself</span>

-What many possible permuations are there for a 3x3 squares.
+How many possible permuations are there for a 3x3 squares.
 Click [here](./ms-3x3-permutations.md) for the solution and explaination.